 "Nonprimary location."
-Any facility in which pari-mutuel wagering is conducted by a licensed racing entity pursuant to this article other than the racetrack where live racing is conducted.
+Any facility in which pari-mutuel wagering is conducted by a licensed racing entity under this chapter other than the racetrack where live racing is conducted.

 "Ownership interest."
 Owning or holding, or being deemed to hold, debt or equity securities or other ownership interest or profit interest.